Modern AI Security Audits: Prompt Engineering for Secure Codebases

 I Tried Security Audit Code Review Skills/Prompts in Claude Code

-Interestingly, a broad prompt—like the one popularized by —can often outperform a hyper-specific one.
-When given a vague instruction to perform an security scan, initiates parallel sub-agents to explore the codebase from multiple angles.
+Interestingly, a broad prompt—like the one popularized by Arvid Kahl—can often outperform a hyper-specific one.
+When given a vague instruction to perform an OWASP security scan, Claude Code initiates parallel sub-agents to explore the codebase from multiple angles.
 This lateral thinking recently surfaced a stored XSS vulnerability in a JSON-encoded structured data field—a flaw that a more rigid, framework-specific scanner had overlooked.
 It proves that allowing the AI more creative agency can lead to discovering non-obvious attack vectors.

 Embracing Non-Deterministic Results